vratidc/vratidc.github.io/openings/3d-environment-design.md

   <p class="opening-eligibility-note">Open to 3rd/4th-year Bachelor's or 2nd-year Master's students in Design, Animation &amp; VFX, or related fields.</p>

   <!-- Links point at the IITB IRCC portal's own eligibility/how-to-apply pages, not ours -->
-  <p class="opening-portal-note">Full <a href="https://www.ircc.iitb.ac.in/IRCC-Webpage/IITBInternship/Eligibility.html" target="_blank" rel="noopener">eligibility criteria</a> and <a href="https://www.ircc.iitb.ac.in/IRCC-Webpage/IITBInternship/HowApply.html" target="_blank" rel="noopener">application instructions</a> are available on the official IITB Internship Award portal.</p>
+  <p class="opening-portal-note">Full <a href="https://www.ircc.iitb.ac.in/IRCC-Webpage/IITBInternship/Eligibility.html" target="_blank" rel="noopener">eligibility criteria</a> and <a href="https://www.ircc.iitb.ac.in/IRCC-Webpage/IITBInternship/HowApply.html" target="_blank" rel="noopener">application instructions</a> are available on the official <a href="https://www.ircc.iitb.ac.in/IRCC-Webpage/IITBInternship/" target="_blank" rel="noopener">IITB Internship Award portal</a>.</p>

   <!-- HRMSRegister.jsp is the actual "New Applicants Register here" form — the real
        start of the application, not just the portal's generic landing page. -->